orangejuice/blog/data/activity/movie-中国之谜-2016/record.en.md

   subtitle: 2016 / USA / Documentary / Keith Melton / Avery Brooks
 ---

-Mysteries of China from Magellan TV, recommended by the Voices of the Past channel.
-The production is exceptional, the visuals are meticulously natural, and the storytelling is interesting, progressing step by step.
-Just a few minutes into it and I decided I had to watch it entirely.
-I was pleasantly surprised in the end to see that a lot of work was done by a Chinese team.
-I also unexpectedly saw Jin Tielin's name.
-It's too short, I couldn't get enough - how great it would be if it were a series.
-There are too many stories in this country that are still untold.
-I took off one point because the title is a clickbait, such a big title only gave a general introduction to Emperor Qin Shi Huang.
+Mysteries of China from magellan tv, recommended by Voices of the past channel.
+The production quality is exceptional, the visuals are meticulously natural and the story is interesting, progressing gradually.
+It only took a few minutes before I decided to watch it all.
+Surprisingly, a Chinese team did a lot of work on it, and seeing Jin Tiemu's name was unexpected.
+It's too short; I haven't had enough, it would be great if it were a series.
+This country has too many stories that are still sleeping.
+I deduct a point for clickbait title; such a grand title only offers a brief introduction to Emperor Qin Shi Huang.